Home » Recipes » Method » Quick and Easy » Easy Honey Harissa Baked Camembert

 • Camembert.
 Any camembert will do!
 It’s normally sold in small rounds, so that’s what you’re after here.

 • Harissa paste.
-This is a North African chilli paste that you can find in the spices and condiments aisle of your supermarket.
+This is a North African chili paste that you can find in the spices and condiments aisle of your grocery store.
 Different brands have different levels of heat, so just bear that in mind.
 Give yours a taste – you may want to add a little more honey if it’s quite spicy – or reduce the quantity of harissa you use.

 • Pomegranate seeds.
 I LOVE these little juicy jewels.
 Tangy, punchy and gorgeous, they add a burst of freshness to the dish.
 You could use raspberries, blueberries or sliced strawberries in their place if you can’t find a pomegranate.